oapostrophe/HeartNet/reports/Project Update 1.md

 # Project Update 2

+1. #### Accomplished: ####
-1. We were able to generate a dataset of labeled ("MI" or "NORM") EKG images.
+- [x] We were able to generate a dataset of labeled ("MI" or "NORM") EKG images.
 Those were made by plotting individual leads in matplotlib and appending them together.
 The labels were extracted from a CSV document, containing the raw EKG data we downloaded online.
-We used OpenCV to transform the plots to 512x512 grayscale images and append them into a 3 x 4 image for each patient similar to how an EKG printout is organized.
-We first generated images for individual patients, but were eventually able to generate and label images for all patients in the dataset.
+- [x] We used OpenCV to transform the plots to 512x512 grayscale images and append them into a 3 x 4 image for each patient similar to how an EKG printout is organized.
+- [x] We first generated images for individual patients, but were eventually able to generate and label images for all patients in the dataset.
 We are currently working on training a neural network using the HPC.

+2. #### Issues Encountered ####
-2. We were not able to find any datasets that contained EKG images.
+* We were not able to find any datasets that contained EKG images.
 Instead there were mostly datasets with raw data, which we had to find a way to transform into images.
-We also had some issues extracting the labels for the dataset from the CSV document; specifically, we struggled with figuring out how to filter out the correct labels from a python list containing the diagnoses using pandas.
-We are also having issues with training the network, but we've been unable so far to have fast ai read the data.
+* We also had some issues extracting the labels for the dataset from the CSV document; specifically, we struggled with figuring out how to filter out the correct labels from a python list containing the diagnoses using pandas.
+* We are also having issues with training the network, but we've been unable so far to have fast ai read the data.

 3. We are all aiming for an A.